mibi88/the_seven_crystals/Readme.txt

 THE 7 CRYSTALS

-Tou explore dungeons and fight mobs, that give you xp.
+You explore dungeons and fight mobs, that give you xp.
 You will be able to use this XP to summon a boss that you will be able to fight and get a crystal.
 With the seven crysals you will be able to summon a big boss that lets you exit the dungeon.

+I think that it is the ugliest piece of C that I've ever written.

 TODO